slawekmikula/flightgear-addon-fgcamera/readme.md

 # Running

 - extract zip (if downloaded as a zip) to a given location.
-For example let's say we have /myfolder/addons/fgcamera with contents of the fgcamera addon.
+For example let's say we have /myfolder/addons/thisaddon with contents of this addon.
-- run flightgear with --addon directive.
-WARNING this is not "additional settings" window in the launcher ! you have to modify windows shortcut or linux startup script for example to looks like this (in linux):
+- run flightgear with --addon directive **OR** add it in the Launcher application in 'Add-On' section.

 Code:
 ```